How Much Would Your U.S. Savings Have Grown?

 If you choose the stock asset, the comparator assumes that the principal investment is a purchase of all the stocks in the composite average at their average price during January of the initial year.
 The dividends earned during the year are assumed to be reinvested at the price of the stocks in the composite in the January of the next year.
 It is assumed that you hold the portfolio until the year of withdrawal, and that you sell the stocks in the portfolio at their average price during January of that year.
 It is also assumed that, during the entire period of investment, there are no commissions or taxes paid.
 The stock asset used is the Standard and Poor's Composite Index.
 The data, with an explanation of how they are computed, are in The Annual Standard and Poor's Composite Stock Index, the Yield, and a "Portfolio" of the Index with Dividends Reinvested.

 If you choose gold, the calculator assumes that the principal investment is a purchased of gold at the average price of gold for the initial year.
 It is assumed that the gold is held until the year of withdrawal, and then sold at the average price of gold in that year.
-The gold price used is the New York market price of gold found on The Price of Gold, 1257 - Present.
+The gold price used is the London market price of gold found on The Price of Gold, 1257 - Present.

 If you choose to own a home, the comparator assumes a home (or part of a home) is bought in the initial year and sold in the year of withdrawal.
 During the time the home is held it is assumed that there are no modification made and that no commissions or taxes are paid.